-As lucrative and prestigious as the BMW Championship is on its own, all 70 players in the field are salivating even more at the thought of what could be next: the top 30 of the FedExCup standings.
+As lucrative and prestigious as the BMW Championship is on its own (with its $9.5 million purse), all 70 players in the field are salivating even more at the thought of what could be next: the top 30 of the FedExCup standings.

 Those who finish in the top 30 at the conclusion of this week’s tournament get a spot in the field at East Lake for the Tour Championship – the final leg of the FedExCup Playoffs.

-Simply making that field is a big deal in terms of exemptions for next season, as every East Lake participant has a spot in all four 2019 majors, regardless of how well they actually play in the postseason finale.
-When you factor in the purse ($10 million) and bonus money ($54 million) – where the first place finisher walks away with $16.6 million total, and the last place guy is guaranteed a half-million dollar haul (even if he shoots four-straight rounds in the 80s), nobody in this field is going to need extra motivation at Medinah Country Club.
+Simply making that field is a big deal in terms of exemptions for next season, as every East Lake participant has a spot in all four 2021 majors, regardless of how well they actually play in the postseason finale.
+When you factor in the purse of $60 million, where the first place finisher walks away with $15 million total, and the last-place guy is guaranteed $395,000 (even if he shoots four-straight rounds in the 80s), nobody in this field is going to need extra motivation at Medinah Country Club.